Project163/HugeBugRepository/README.md

 ## Introduction

-HugeBugRepository is a framework designed to automate the process of mining bug data from various software repositories and issue trackers.
+HugeBugRepository(Based on defects4j) is a framework designed to automate the process of mining bug data from various software repositories and issue trackers.
 It provides a streamlined workflow to identify, collect, and process bug-related information, creating a structured dataset for analysis and research.

 ## Project Purpose